 Property Division and Custody in a No-Fault Divorce

 To avoid having the court decide on matters like property division, alimony, and custody, it’s best to reach an agreement with your soon-to-be former spouse outside of court.
-An experienced divorce lawyer is an invaluable resource when it comes to drafting an agreement that is fair to both parties.
+An experienced no-fault divorce lawyer is an invaluable resource when it comes to drafting an agreement that is fair to both parties.

 It’s important to note that during any type of divorce, these judgements cannot be made after the divorce is granted.
 This is why it is imperative to reach agreements during divorce proceedings, not after.